We must increase public awareness of concussions and how they are treated. — Dr. Vincent Schaller, M.D. DABFM, CIC, Director of MAC Alliance

 Post-Concussion Mental Health Issues: What You Need to Know

-In honor of National Mental Health Awareness Month, we wanted to share a set of eye-opening statistics from a recent report published in JAMA Network Open :
+In honor of National Mental Health Awareness Month, we wanted to share a set of statistics from an eye-opening report published in JAMA Network Open :

 1. Approximately 15% to 30% of individuals with a history of concussion will present with persistent post-concussive symptoms (PPCS)